Azure/bicep/docs/installing.md

 ## Next steps

-Now that you have the tooling installed, you can start the tutorial which will teach you all of the bicep capabilities:
+Now that you have the tooling installed, you can start the tutorial which will teach you all of the Bicep capabilities:

 [1 - Working with a basic bicep file](./tutorial/01-simple-template.md)